-There is no question that the quantification of the potential negative (and positive) impact of the actualisation of a risk can help to clarify thinking, and support action required to manage the risk.
+There is no question that the quantification of the potential negative (and positive) impact of the actualisation of a risk can help to clarify thinking, and support activities required to manage the risk.
 Yet quantification can also be a waste of time, and can be used to create rubbish results that mask as science.
-Poor quantification and simulation is easily as bad as or worse than poor subjective assessments.
+Poor quantification and simulation are easily as bad as or worse than poor subjective assessments.

 My own personal view is that we attempt, in anything other than major engineering companies and financial services behemoths, to think that we can actually quantify most risks.
 We cannot.
 My rationale is that the vast majority of risks are subjective in nature, and while we can agree set(s) of assumptions and scenarios, these are limited by our imaginations and what is considered "realistic" by others within a group.

 Once the assumptions have been agreed and documented, then it is possible to perform Monte-Carlo or other simulations against those assumptions.
 We then take the results and call it quantitative and "scientific" when it was not; it was a set of potential outcomes based on subjectively assessed and probably flawed assumptions.
 And in too many cases, if the results are not acceptable in terms of an organisation's internal appetite for change, the assumptions are tweaked until the resulting MC simulations provide results within the bounds of the appetite (stated or unstated).